Vedda: Etymology

 Ethnonyms of Vedda include Vadda, Veddah, Veddha and Vaddo.
-"Vedda" is a word that stems from the Tamil word Vēdan meaning "hunter", or from Sanskrit vyādha ("hunter") or veddhṛ ("the one who pierces").
+"Vedda" is a word that stems from the Tamil word Vēdan meaning "hunter".

 Genetics

 Groups ancestral to the modern Veddas were probably the earliest inhabitants of Sri Lanka.
 Their arrival is dated tentatively to about 40,000–35,000 years ago.
 They show a relationship with other South Asian and Sri Lankan populations, but are genetically distinguishable from the other peoples of Sri Lanka, and show a high degree of intra-group diversity.
 This is consistent with a long history of existing as small subgroups undergoing significant genetic drift.

-In one study on maternal (mitochondrial DNA) haplogroups in Sri Lankan populations (the Vedda, Sri Lankan Tamils, Indian Tamils of Sri Lanka, and Sinhalese), the Vedda were found to carry predominantly haplogroups U and R and to carry maternal haplogroup M at about 17%, unlike the Indian Tamils of Sri Lanka and many mainland Indian tribal groups, among which haplogroup M is predominant.
+In one study on maternal (mitochondrial DNA) haplogroups in Sri Lankan populations (the Vedda, Sri Lankan Tamils, Indian Tamils of Sri Lanka, and Sinhalese), the Vedda were found to carry predominantly haplogroups U and R and to carry maternal haplogroup M at about 17%, unlike the Indian Tamils of Sri Lanka and many mainland Indian peoples, among which haplogroup M is predominant.
 The Vedda people and Low-country Sinhalese showed frequencies of haplogroup R at 45.33 and 25%, respectively.
 The Vedda were found to be distinct but closer to Sinhalese than to other South Asian groups.
 It was determined in the study to be likely that the branches of haplogroups R and U "found to be particularly prevalent in the Vedda, were derived from ancestors on the Indian subcontinent."